jshin49/deep-nlp-reading-list/README.md

 # Deep NLP Roadmap
-My own detailed syllabus for learning Deep Learning and NLP
+This serves as my own detailed roadmap for studying Deep Learning and/with NLP, followed by an awesome list of papers in ML, DL, and NLP.
+Each section will refer to useful materials that can help, including MOOCs, blog posts, books, lecture notes, papers.

 ## Table of Contents
 0. [Mathematical Foundations](#mathematical-foundations)